 So I went on the hunt for a perfect bottle drying solution that would not take up extra real estate on my small kitchen counter.
 (Putting them over wooden spoons or chopsticks wasn’t really working for me.)
 And then, searching Amazon, I discovered the Mommy Genius bottle and bag drying rack, which had a slew of positive reviews.

-Since it’s chrome-plated steel, rather… Read the rest
+Since it’s chrome-plated steel, rather than stainless… Read the rest

 A few months ago, I bought a pressure cooker.
 I didn’t think it was a big deal, and I hadn’t planned on blogging about it.
 I just thought that I would eat legumes more often if cooking them took minutes instead of hours.
 (I don’t eat canned beans because all food cans are lined with plastic, which can leach either BPA or some other mystery alternative that could be even worse. )